-USAA stands for the United Services Automobile Association and began in 1922 by 25 US Army officers who were having difficult finding insurance because they were considered a high risk group at the time.
-The officers wanted to create a group that offered mutual self insurance to its members who had to be an active duty service member in order to apply.
+USAA stands for the United Services Automobile Association and began in 1922 by 25 US Army officers who were having difficulty finding insurance because they were considered a high-risk group at the time.
+The officers wanted to create a group that offered mutual self-insurance to its members who had to be an active duty service member in order to apply.
 This soon included both active duty and veteran service members and the company grew to the Fortune 500 company that it is today.
 Over the years USAA has continually let in more groups of military and veteran associated groups however one thing remains the same…. you must be affiliated with the military in some way to join the club.
 Something we like!

 Who Can Apply to USAA?